persevere-and-motivate/HaxeShare/README.md

   GET :table:/all
      - Calls the generated all() function to retrieve all the objects (without limit) in the database.

-  GET :table:/search/:query:
+  GET :table:/search
-     - Calls the generated search() function to search using the :query: value.
-Currently limited to string values.
+     - Calls the generated search() function to search against an object in POST data.
+This means when using this parameter, you must give the server an object that will be used as the searching component.
+Uses the `dynamicSearch` function of `sys.db.Object`.

   GET :table:/:id:
      - Calls the generated modify() function to retrieve an object within the given id.